kube-reporting/metering-operator/Documentation/api.md

 - `/api/v2/reports/{namespace}/{name}/full`
 - `/api/v2/reports/{namespace}/{name}/table`

-`{name}` is the name if the report that you are looking to run.
+`{name}` is the name of the report that you are looking to run.
 Output format is specified as a query string at the end.

 # Sample URLs